juzibot/wecom-openapi/README.md

 ## Generating client code

-[swagger-codegen](https://github.com/swagger-api/swagger-codegen) is very popular tool to generate code from OpenAPI Specification.
-But if you use Golang, [go-swagge](https://github.com/go-swagger/go-swagger) is recommended.
+[swagger-codegen](https://github.com/swagger-api/swagger-codegen) is a very popular tool to generate code from OpenAPI Specification.
+But if you are using Golang, [go-swagge](https://github.com/go-swagger/go-swagger) is recommended.

 ### Example